Apricot-S/xiangting-py/README.md

 ## Usage

-The hand is represented by the number of each tile in an array of `list[int]`.
+The hand is represented as an array of `list[int]`, where each element represents the count of a specific tile.
 The correspondence between the index and the tile is shown in the table below.

 | Index | 0   | 1   | 2   | 3   | 4   | 5   | 6   | 7   | 8   |
 | ----- | --- | --- | --- | --- | --- | --- | --- | --- | --- |